 Finally, the recoverable robust representatives multi-selection problem (RRRMSP) is to solve

-We will sometimes refer to this as the recoverable robust problem for short.
-The special case of the recoverable robust representatives selection problem (RRRSP), where $p_j=1$, was first considered in the PhD thesis \cite{busing2011phd}.
-The case of discrete budgeted uncertainty was highlighted as being open.
+We sometimes refer to this as the recoverable robust problem for short.
+The special case of the recoverable robust representatives selection problem (RRRSP), where $p_j=1$, was first considered in the PhD thesis of \cite{busing2011phd}.
+The complexity of the case of discrete budgeted uncertainty was highlighted as being open.

 The special case $K=1$, i.e., the recoverable robust selection problem with discrete budgeted uncertainty, was previously considered in~\cite{chassein2018recoverable}.
 It was shown that the adversarial problem can be solved in polynomial time, and a compact formulation for the recoverable robust problem was derived.
+The complexity of the problem remained open.
 So far, neither positive nor negative complexity results for the RRRMSP or RRRSP have been derived, despite the problems being open for nearly 10 years.

 Other variants of robust selection problems have been considered in the literature as well.
 In \cite{averbakh2001complexity}, a polynomial time algorithm was presented for the selection problem with a min-max regret objective and interval uncertainty.
 The algorithm complexity was further improved in \cite{conde2004improved}.
-In \cite{dolgui2012min}, min-max and min-max regret representatives selection problem with interval und discrete uncertainty were considered and these results were further refined in \cite{deineko2013complexity}.
+In \cite{dolgui2012min}, min-max and min-max regret representatives selection problem with interval and discrete uncertainty were considered and these results were further refined in \cite{deineko2013complexity}.
 More recently, \cite{goerigk2019robust} consider two-stage representatives selection problems with general convex uncertainty sets.
-Furthermore, the setting of recoverable robustness has been applied to other combinatorial problems as well, including knapsack \cite{busing2011recoverable}, shortest path \cite{busing2012paths} and spanning tree \cite{hradovich2017recoverable-MST} problems.
+Furthermore, the setting of recoverable robustness has been applied to other combinatorial problems as well, including knapsack (see \cite{busing2011recoverable}), shortest path (see \cite{busing2012paths}) and spanning tree (see \cite{hradovich2017recoverable-MST}) problems.